theezak/BloomFilters/README.md

 Support has been added for serializing and deserializing Bloom filters and estimators.

 ## Overloading a Bloom filter
 When utilizing an invertible Bloom filter within the capacity it was sized for, the count will seldom exceed 2 or 3.
-However, when utilizing estimators, the idea is that the invertible Bloom filter will be utilized at a much higher capacity than it was sized for, thus accepting a higher error rate.
+However, when utilizing estimators, the idea is that the invertible Bloom filter will be utilized at a much higher capacity than it was sized for, thus accepting a higher error rate and much higher count values.
 To account for both scenario's, the actual count type is configurable.
 Two types will be supported out of the box: sbyte and int.

 ## Empirical data
 Testing showed that a capacity of 15 with a strata of 7 is ideal in most cases, except for extremely large sets with a high expected difference, in which case a capacity of 1000 and a strata of 13 performed well.